codeforprinceton/savePets/README.md

 savePets should now show up under the Project Explorer on the left of AppceleratorStudio's IDE.
 You can now work on the files under the app folder.

+##Code Organization
+* All application code is under the 'app' folder
+* All data that is currently locally packaged with the app is in JSON form under 'app/alloy.js'